Cray-HPE/docs-csm/operations/network/network_management_install_guide/collect_data.md

 * ***Step 2***: Retrieve SLS file from a Shasta system (log in to ncn-m001) on a NCN, this will output the sls file to a file called sls_file.json in your current working directory.

+##### If this is an upgrade SLS needs to be updated to the correct CSM version first.

 Run the command

 ```